Bulging Eyes or Proptosis

-If the bulging is mild, a doctor can take measurements with a ruler or an exophthalmometer.
-As long as measurements are within a certain range, more testing isn’t necessary.
-However, if measurements are out of the normal range other tests will be necessary and could include an MRI, blood work, ultrasound or even a biopsy.
+In mild cases of proptosis, a doctor can take measurements with a special ruler known as an exophthalmometer.
+If measurements are within a certain range, more testing is unnecessary.
+If measurements are out of the normal range, however, other tests will be conducted, possibly including an MRI, blood work, ultrasound, or even a biopsy.

-Proptosis can be a very serious situation for some people.
-The bulging orbit may increase the pressure behind and inside the eye called intraocular pressure.
+Proptosis can become a very serious situation for some people.
+The bulging orbit may increase the intraocular pressure behind and inside the eye.
 As the intraocular pressure increases, so do risks for other eye diseases such as glaucoma.

 There are many different names experts use when referring to bulging eyes, such as: